IshiharaHaruki/WackyFlip/README.md

 单语言版本：https://aab6a5a4.game-launch-boost.pages.dev/

-Welcome to Brainrot Clicker!
+Welcome to Wacky Flip!
 Here you can find a curated collection of amazing games across different categories.

 ## Featured Layout Configuration Guide